Average analytic ranks of elliptic curves over number fields: Introduction

-Our results for counting isomorphism classes of elliptic curves are special cases of a more general theorem for counting points of bounded height on weighted projective spaces.
+Our results for counting isomorphism classes of elliptic curves are special cases of a more general theorem for counting points of bounded height on weighted projective stacks.

-In 1979 Schanuel \cite{Sch79} proved an asymptotic for the number of rational points of bounded height on projective spaces over number fields.
-This was generalized to weighted projective spaces by Deng in 1998 \cite{Den98} (see also the work of Darda \cite{Dar21}, which gives a proof using height zeta functions).
-In this paper we will extend these results to counting points of bounded height which satisfy finitely many prescribed local conditions.
+In \cite{Sch79}, Schanuel proved an asymptotic for the number of rational points of bounded height on projective spaces over number fields.
+This was generalized to weighted projective stacks by Deng \cite{Den98} (see also the work of Darda \cite{Dar21}, which gives a proof using height zeta functions).
+In this paper we extend these results to count points of bounded height which satisfy finitely many prescribed local conditions (see Theorem \ref{thm:WProjFinFin}).